 It's hinted in the Seisen game that Sigurd's sister Ethlynmight have been the Archie at some moment, with Duke Quan as the Betty (and the canon winner) and King Travant as the Veronica.
 It didn't matter in the end: Travant, despite whatever he thought of Ethlyn, killed them both.

-In the Zelda games, Link has several cases of these, usually with Zelda as the Betty.
-The most obvious example is in The Legend of Zelda: Twilight Princess, where Midna served as the Veronica.
+In many The Legend of Zelda games, Link has several cases of these, usually with Zelda as the Betty.
+The most obvious example is in The Legend of Zelda: Twilight Princess, where Midna served as the Veronica (although Zelda's role in this game was fairly minor, so Link's childhood Ilia better fit the Betty role).
 The game also has a Funny Background Event in the form of blonde Beth and dark-haired Luda fighting for the right to nurse an injured Colin back to health.
 In their case, however, Beth is kind of a Tsundere and thus much more of a Veronica to silent Luda's Betty.

 If all of the content had made it into the final game, the hero of Neverwinter Nights 2 would have had the reasonable, down-to-earth Elanee (Betty) vs. the greedy and somewhat flighty Neeshka (Veronica) for male characters; and the kind and honorable Casavir (Betty) vs. the Social Darwinist-ic Bishop (Veronica) for female characters.